jlyonsmith/Tson/Website/app/home/tson_format.md

 ### Syntax

-TSON syntax is extremely simple.
-Data in both JSON and JSV formats can be represented in TSON, but TSON is superset in that it contains support for comments.
+TSON has a very simple syntax.
+Data in both JSON and JSV formats are valid TSON, but TSON is superset in that it contains support for comments and unquoted strings.

 #### Unquoted String